As a sign language interpreter, instructor Dana Taylor ensures nothing gets lost in translation

 Taylor says she realized how influential interpreting had been on her 38-year career when she was an administrator at Lamar University in Beaumont, Texas, in the 1980s: She found herself using accounting principles she had learned while interpreting for an accounting major at Edinboro.

-Signing also honed her communication and organization skills, she says, helping her better connect with clients at hospitals, corporations and in the military, and with students and faculty members in her role of overseeing the Savannah Campus’s colleges of Natural Sciences, Humanities, and Criminal Justice and Security.
+Signing also honed her communication and organization skills, she says, helping her better connect with clients at hospitals, corporations and in the military, and with students and faculty members in her role of overseeing the Savannah Campus’s colleges of Humanities and Sciences and Criminal Justice and Security.
 Those abilities also come into play in her jobs as a pastoral counselor, certified mediator and licensed minister.

 “Interpreting,” Taylor emphasizes, “is connected to everything I do.”